benjamin-wilkins/treasure-in-hiding/ch-5.md

 # Messages and Marshmallow

-"Oh, you're so lucky," said Jessica.
+"Oh, you're so lucky," said Jessica at lunch.
 "I wish we could come to camp with you."

 "Well, you do have horses," pointed out Sam.